 Intensive English Program

-The Intensive English Program serves full-time students ranging in proficiency from elementary to high advanced levels.
-Students receive 20 hours of face-to-face instruction per week addressing a complete range of language skills including reading and vocabulary development, writing and grammar, listening and speaking, college skills, with a weekly comprehensive test.
-IEP classes are non-credit bearing.
+The Intensive English Program (IEP) is a university-based program, serving full-time students ranging in proficiency from elementary to advanced levels.
+Students receive 20 hours of face-to-face instruction per week addressing a complete range of language skills including reading and vocabulary development, writing and grammar, listening and speaking, and college skills, with a weekly comprehensive test.
+Students earn 12 IEP credits per semester.
 Classes are offered with three levels: Elementary, Intermediate, and Advanced.
-Each level is 16 weeks long, following the academic schedule of Indiana Tech.
+Each level follows the academic schedule of Indiana Tech: 16 weeks in Spring and Fall semesters, and 12 weeks in Summer.

-Our program aims to create opportunities for engagement between international and domestic students to promote both language and cultural development.
-In addition to the 20-hour weekly classes, we offer opportunities for conversations with native English speakers, along with special events and course collaborations.
+This program aims to create opportunities for engagement between international and domestic students to promote both language and cultural development.
+In addition to classes, we offer opportunities for conversations and interactions with native English speakers, along with special events and course collaborations.
 Attending classes on the main campus at Fort Wayne, Indiana, our students are part of the tapestry of Indiana Tech campus life.
+All classes are small, with a strong emphasis on academic skills and intercultural competence.
+The instructors are experienced, creative, and caring, who design and teach the courses as a team.

 - Providing English language instruction rooted in best practices and delivered by a diverse team of TESOL professionals.